 This report examines fabrication technologies for producing blown film, cast film, and bi-axially oriented films (e.g., BOPP, BOPET, and PLA).
 Technology trends and applications are also provided for these three fabrication processes.
 Cost estimates are presented to produce blown film (mono-, 3- and 7- layer), cast film (3-layer), BOPP, and BOPET from virgin resin material, at USGC, Western Europe, and China locations.
 Global blown film and bi-axially oriented PP film market overviews with a historical breakdown by region are also provided.

-The process technologies and production economics for linear low density polyethylene (LLDPE), including LLDPE/HDPE swing processes are presented.
-Processes from major technology developers are reviewed.
-Cost of production estimates have been developed on a USGC, China, and Middle East basis for conventional and second generation resins.
-Demand by end-use, capacity, and supply/demand/trade data is provided on a global basis and for North America, Western Europe, and Asia Pacific.
+The process technologies and production economics for high density polyethylene (HDPE) are presented.
+Ziegler slurry, slurry loop, gas phase, and solution processes from all major technology holders are reviewed.
+Cost of production estimates have been developed on a USGC, China, and Middle East basis.
+Demand by end use, capacity, and supply/demand/trade data is provided on a global basis and for North America, Western Europe, Asia Pacific, and Rest of World.

 Polyvinyl chloride (PVC) is a commodity thermoplastic produced by the polymerization of vinyl chloride monomer (VCM).
 This report covers processes by major licensors, cost of production, commercial applications, and market analysis of the PVC industry.